HexHive/NASS/README.md

 ## Troubleshooting

+*onTransact Address in libandroid_runtime.so*: This means the service is a Java service out of scope for NASS.

 *Hook not Working*:  This could be due to the service running in self-imposed seccomp sandbox (via libminijail).
 If minijail is not loaded from `/apex`, check the `fuzz/minijail` for an example of how to use Magisk modules to patch out the libminijail seccomp sandbox.